How we're delivering on the commitments made in our prospectus for a renewed CBI.

 - We've improved reporting accuracy and efficiency by using a series of dashboards, which will develop to be more user friendly and encourage self-service

-- We've reviewed the current metrics our Executive Committee use to ensure these are fit for purpose and comprehensive enough
+- We've reviewed the current metrics our Executive Committee use to ensure these are fit for purpose and comprehensive

-- We've reviewed the way in which these metrics are reported, and the time allocated to their reporting to ensure we are getting the most out of the metrics we already have in place, whilst working closely with our People/HR team to ensure there is minimal duplication.
+- We've reviewed the way in which these metrics are reported, and the time allocated to their reporting to ensure we are getting the most out of the metrics we already have in place, whilst working closely with our People/HR team to ensure there is minimal duplication

 Board refresh